Omar Mustafa

-Omar Mustafa (born 23 March 1985) is a Swedish politician of Syrian descent and leader of the Islamic organisation in Sweden.
+Omar Mustafa (born 23 March 1985) is a Swedish politician of Syrian descent and leader of the Islamic Association in Sweden.
 He was a politician for the Social Democrat Party for AStockholm between 7 and 13 May 2014.

 In 2007 he was chairman of Sveriges Unga Muslimer (English: "Muslim Youth of Sweden") and was also in the committee of Forum for European Muslim Youth and Student Organisations (FEMYSO), a subsidiary of the Federation of Islamic Organizations in Europe (FIOE).
 In a 2007 interview with Young Left, he criticized Denmark for its restrictive policies on Islam and its active participation in the War on Terror.